Baby Girl Names I Love, But Won’t be Using

 Origin: Italian

-If I happened to be the solo decision maker in baby-naming, Francesca definitely would have remained a top three contender for a baby girl name.
+If I happened to be the sole decision maker in baby naming, Francesca definitely would have remained a top three contender for a baby girl name.
 I am BIG into Italian girl names; with a last name like “Sgambato,” it feels only natural.
-Francesca has this sass that I absolutely adore.
+Francesca has this sass that I adore.
 I think “Frankie” and “Chessy” are super cute nicknames.
 Matt begs to differ.
 He liked the name Francesca, but when I mistakenly mentioned the nickname “Frankie,” he completely nixed this name.

 Giulia